Hudson's Bay (department store): Flagship stores

 Two flagship stores in the Canadian Prairies were announced to be phased out in the aftermath of the COVID-19 pandemic in Canada.
 The 1926-built downtown Winnipeg store on Portage Avenue was the flagship of the chain between 1926 and 1974.
 The Winnipeg building was valued at $0 by Cushman & Wakefield in 2019, due to the expense of renovating the heritage-protected building for other uses, as well as the competition from newer commercial real estate properties in the suburbs like Polo Park.
 The downtown Edmonton store on Jasper Avenue was built in 1939 on land that had been occupied by Hudson's Bay Company since 1893.
 It closed in 1995, two years after another the Bay store opened as an anchor tenant of the Edmonton City Centre.
 The latter eventually relocated to the former Eaton's store of the same shopping mall in 2002.
 Consequently, at 168000 sqft, it was the smallest Hudson's Bay flagship.
-The Winnipeg store was closed on 30 November 2020, and the Edmonton store phased out on 3 June 2021.
+The Winnipeg store closed on 30 November 2020, and the Edmonton store on 3 June 2021.

 Due to changing shopping habits towards online purchasing as a result of the COVID-19 pandemic, the parent of Hudson's Bay considered downsizing some stores and redeveloping the surplus space for mixed-use.
 HBC stated that it was exploring the option of a leaseback agreement for the 1927-built Vancouver store in 2017 which never materialized.

 While in March 2025, HBC announced that 90 of its stores would close and 6 flagship stores would remain open (3 in the Toronto area and 3 in the Montreal area, including the Hudson's Bay flagship store in downtown Toronto and its downtown Montreal flagship in the Bay Building, HBC announced in April the permanent closure of all of its stores, including all of its flagship locations, effective 1 June 2025.